damiannolan/leveraging-microservices-as-an-application-architecture/README.md

 # Leveraging Microservices as an Application Architecture

-A repository containing a literature review on Microservices entitled
+A repository containing a literature review on Microservices entitled:

-...Leveraging Microservices as an Application Architecture.
+**__Leveraging Microservices as an Application Architecture__**

 ## Compile source to PDF